nimran79/COMP-8118-project---Traffic-volume-prediction/README.md

 To install a specific library from Jupyter notebook directly, the following link is helpful:
 - https://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/

-Usually Anaconda distribution is installed then most of these packages will be included in Anaconda.
+Usually Anaconda distribution is installed with most of these packages, so running Jupyter notebook from Anaconda is recommended.